-Improving the performance of your security operations center (SOC) analysts is important.
-Your analysts are the last line of defense between attackers and your organization’s most sensitive data.
-However, the training status quo makes it difficult to tell how prepared analysts actually are to confront real world attacks.
+Your SOC analysts are the last line of defense between attackers and your organization’s most sensitive data.
+Investing in SOC analyst training is one of the best ways to ensure your team is prepared to confront real world attacks.

-Typical analyst training takes place in a classroom or cyber range.
-Though cyber ranges have their place, the downside is that analysts are never tested on the cybersecurity systems they use every day.
-There is a disconnect between the daily responsibilities of the analyst and what they are learning, meaning it’s difficult to measure if analysts are gaining applicable skills and improving their performance.
+Typically, SOC analyst training takes place in a classroom or cyber range.
+Though cyber ranges have their place, the downside is that analysts are never tested on the cybersecurity systems that they use every day.
+This leads to a disconnect between the daily responsibilities of the analyst and what they are learning — meaning it’s difficult to measure if analysts are gaining applicable skills and improving their performance.

-Here are six ways you can sharpen your analysts’ performance and strengthen your organization’s game time security by leveraging SightGain’s first-of-its-kind Threat Exposure Management tool.
+Here are six ways you can sharpen your SOC analysts’ performance and strengthen your organization’s gametime security using Cyber Threat Exposure Management tools like SightGain.

 1. Train Analysts Against Real Threats on the Actual Infrastructure They Use